CONSULTANT SOCIAL WORKERS

-1. Competency based interview – A representative from your local authority and Frontline will ask you six questions to assess your practice experience and competency across all areas, including understanding of the Frontline programme and model.
+1. Competency based interview – A representative from your local authority and Frontline will ask you seven questions based around each of the competencies outlined in the CSW person specification.

 “I attended the assessment day and was initially very anxious about the whole process.
 On arrival I met Rob who immediately put me at ease.
 He described the day in an informal way and explained that the day was to get the best out of us as applicants.